University of Notre Dame Australia: Galvin Medical Library

+The Galvin Medical Library was a medical library contained within the former Fowler's Warehouse, a converted heritage listed building designed by architect Frederick Burwell.
+It housed books and other resources in the fields of medicine, nursing and allied health.
+Constructed in 1899, the building originally served as the principal premises in Western Australia for D. & J. Fowler Ltd., a wholesale grocery company.

+The School of Medicine building was opened in 2005 after Notre Dame took over its lease from the City of Fremantle.
+Its internal library was named after the Galvin family, an early donor to the school's establishment, but was later also renamed to the Galvin Study Centre.
+The building extends from 38 to 40 Henry Street to the adjacent Pakenham Street.
+It has a wide entrance which at 5.5 m was originally designed to accommodate two loaded horse-drawn wagons.

 Accreditation

 Notre Dame possesses self-accrediting authority from the Tertiary Education Quality and Standards Agency and also has numerous additional specialised accreditations for its programs.
 Its teacher education programs are accredited by the NSW Education Standards Authority and the Teacher Registration Board of Western Australia.
 Its law programs are accredited by the relevant lawyer registration boards (Note: Legal Profession Admission Board in New South Wales and the Legal Practice Board of Western Australia.) in New South Wales and Western Australia.
 Its two medical schools are accredited individually by the Australian Medical Council, and other healthcare programs with the relevant National Board of the Australian Health Practitioner Regulation Agency or their affiliated agencies.
 In mid-2024, Notre Dame launched its first computer science program which is in the process of being accredited by the Australian Computer Society.
 Most programs are also recognised in other states, territories and New Zealand through reciprocal arrangements.